 To provide specialist physiotherapy to back up our non-surgical bracing treatment for Scoliosis, we have teamed up with Scoliosis SOS which was founded in 2006 by clinic principal, Erika Maude, following her own experiences with scoliosis.

-The team of physiotherapists at Scoliosis SOS also has a number of years of experience combining their therapy with bracing derivatives of the Cheneau-Gensingen brace.
-It is that combined scoliosis treatment that is recognised as the most effective at reducing the need for surgical intervention.
+The team of physiotherapists at Scoliosis SOS also has several years of experience combining their therapy with bracing derivatives of the Cheneau-Gensingen brace.
+It is this combined scoliosis treatment that is recognised as the most effective at reducing the need for surgical intervention.

 In Kingston we will be working with: